MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-container-create-javascript.md

 ## Prerequisites

-- This article assumes you already have a project set up to work with the Azure Blob Storage client library for JavaScript.
-To learn about setting up your project, including package installation, importing modules, and creating an authorized client object, see [Get started with Azure Blob Storage and JavaScript](storage-blob-javascript-get-started.md).
+- The examples in this article assume you already have a project set up to work with the Azure Blob Storage client library for JavaScript.
+To learn about setting up your project, including package installation, importing modules, and creating an authorized client object to work with data resources, see [Get started with Azure Blob Storage and JavaScript](storage-blob-javascript-get-started.md).
 - The [authorization mechanism](../common/authorize-data-access.md) must have permissions to create a blob container.
 To learn more, see the authorization guidance for the following REST API operation:
     - [Create Container](/rest/api/storageservices/create-container#authorization)